gayathrimurugan12/Gen-AI-Assistant-for-Domain-Specific-Code-DevOps-Automation/README.md

 - Supports multiple project types
 - Team-friendly workflow via GitHub collaboration

+## Software tools used :

+- Python for backend processing

+- Flask for the web interface

+- VS Code as the IDE

+- Git & GitHub for version control

+- HTML/CSS (Bootswatch) for frontend UI

 ## Project Architecture:

 A diagram showing how modules interact: